-I've been reading IETF specifications for a number of years now and I find them fairly pleasant to read.
-But I remember when I started there were a whole bunch of huh!? moments.
+I’ve been reading IETF specifications for a number of years now and I find them fairly pleasant to read.
+But I remember when I started there was a whole bunch of huh!? moments.
 Since then I have learned many of the conventions and developed a few tricks that make the process easier.
 I was just reminded of one of those huh!? moments and figured I would share my solution.

 I was reading through RFC 7235 which is the HTTP Authentication specification because I wanted to get a good picture of what the header and parameter values actually look like.